Skip to main content

 • Altered gene expression

-Fascinatingly, your body keeps a precise accounting of sleep debt through a molecule called adenosine.
+Interestingly, your body keeps a pretty precise accounting of sleep debt through a molecule called adenosine.
 This builds up in your brain while you're awake, creating what researchers call "sleep pressure."
 It's not just a feeling; it's a biochemical tally of the sleep you owe yourself.

 The Weekend Warrior Trap: Why Sleeping In Doesn't Work